fvettore/cephbackup/README.md

 Supports for days and weeks schedules.

-Simply add the definition of vm and jobs in the database and launch script (should be crobnned daily)
+Simply add the definition of vm and jobs in the database and launch script (should be cronned daily).

+A confirmation email with time, transfer rate, size, type of backup for every image is sent after operation ended.

 ## How it works